ping-payments/ping_python_sdk/doc/api_resources/payment.md

 ### 200

-Successfully initiated a payment.
-A json object containing information on how to procede and the payment id has been returned
+Successfully returned a payment.
+A json object containing the payment has been returned.

 Example: